 This is exactly what we aim to achieve at Evidence Based Education.
 We provide the guidelines for writing effective assessments, and we give the opportunity to the teachers to apply this knowledge during our carefully planned workshops.
 As Head of Assessment, I support multiple-choice assessments as a useful tool for formative assessment in the classroom if used for an appropriate purpose and designed properly.
 For this reason, I read, gathered and evaluated different guidelines for effective question writing from different sources (such as Haladyna’s guidelines).

-The guide and checklist form part of our Assessment Lead Training in its various forms.
-You can find more information about this on the Assessment Academy website, and by joining us at our free event on Wednesday 21st June, featuring Tim Oates’ keynote: The future of assessment.
+The guide and checklist form part of our Assessment Lead Training in its various forms (try a free preview of our online Assessment Lead Programme here).
+You can find more information about this on this webpage, and by listening to this podcast, featuring Tim Oates’ keynote: The future of assessment.

 Haladyna, T.M.
 (1994).
 Developing and Validating Multiple-Choice Test Items.
 Hove, UK: Lawrence Erlbaum Associates